Zhong Shanshan’s CCTV Interview: From Oriental Leaf to Tea Industry, Nongfu Spring Aims to Move Upstream

 On the evening of August 10th, during the CCTV program “Dialogue,” addressed issues such as being China's richest man, online attacks, internet traffic, slowness, competition, and succession for the first time in a systematic manner.
 This statement perhaps best represents Zhong Shanshan's mindset.

-Moving from selling water downstream to farming upstream, whether it's Gan'nan navel oranges or Yili apples, Nongfu Spring's investments have been unprofitable so far, but Zhong Shanshan remains content.
+Moving from selling downstream to farming upstream, whether it's Gan'nan navel oranges or Yili apples, Nongfu Spring's investments have been unprofitable so far, but Zhong Shanshan remains content.
 Even though Oriental Leaf has become a super hit, he is still committed to entering the tea industry.

 Zhong Shanshan sees all this as “strategic losses,” but after more than a decade of such losses, it is difficult to explain them solely through commercial logic.
 The true reason lies within Zhong Shanshan's heart, where there resides an “idealistic madman.”